a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/map.md

 # Map

-## What does the `Map` class do?
+## What does the Map class do?

-The `Map` class (found in the `Scene` package) is responsible for everything on the screen during the platformer game except for the player character, which includes the map tile grpahics, the camera (current view -- which part of the map is being shown on the screen), the enemies, and the npcs.
+The `Map` class (found in the `Scene` package) is responsible for everything on the screen during the platformer game except for the player character, which includes the map tile graphics, the camera (current view -- which part of the map is being shown on the screen), the enemies, and the npcs.
 It has a lot of duties to carry out, but a vast majority of the `Map` class is just "setup" -- once everything is ready to go, the actual game logic is pretty simple (it pretty much just calls `update` on every class and lets them decide what they want to do).